karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2021-05-21-Supply-Chain-Logistics-Control-vs-Integration.md

 *   **_Efficiencies in Transportation_** : we focus on each link specifically and make it really good.
 We can achieve efficiencies in inventory, because we can hold our inventory where it’s needed and just as much as is needed.
 And then finally, in production, because our production facilities get the resupplies they need when they need them.
 *   **_risk pooling_**  : we hold inventories just in one location rather than scattered across this network of companies.

+Technology

+Implement Warehouse Management Software (WMS) to sequence orders and organize the workflow inside the warehouse,

+## Inventory Management

+Inventory is typically made up of two different pieces.
+One is **_Cycle Stock_**, the other one is **_Safety Stock_**. **_Cycle Stock_**  has to do with the inventory that goes up and down during regular sales and replenishment. **_Safety Stock_** we hold it just in case something we did not anticipate happens.
+So we don’t really expect it to be used, but it’s there if we need it.

+The future is not always certain, that’s why we cannot rely on stock alone and we need something called Safety Stock.
+Now, uncertainty can come in two forms.
+One, our **_demand_** is not what we expected it to be.
+Two, our **_replenishment_** may not arrive when we want it to arrive.
+And for those reasons, we need to hold Safety Stock.

 Example :